safesoftware/fme-server-iac-templates/AWS/terraform/README.md

 2. [Request and Install a License](https://docs.safe.com/fme/html/FME_Server_Documentation/AdminGuide/Request_and_Install_a_License-2-Tier.htm)
 3. [Run Workspace](https://docs.safe.com/fme/html/FME_Server_Documentation/WebUI/Run-Workspace.htm?)

+### Connect to instance via RDP
+To connect to the instance via RDP it is recommended to launch a Windows ec2 instance in a public network of the deployment and to allow RDP access in the FME Server Security Group.
+The FME Core and FME Engine instances can then be accessed via RDP from the new ec2 instance via their private IPs using the Active Directory admin account as login.

 ### Delete the deployment

 To remove the FME Server deployment run `terrform destroy` in your console and confirm the prompt with `yes`.